openwms/tenancy-spring-data-mongodb/README.md

 ## Starting Point

-With the Stamplets product we had the requirement to separate data based on incoming tenant information.
+With Stamplets product we had the requirement to separate data based on incoming tenant information.
 This tenant information is sent by mobile as well as web clients as part of the http header as an attribute.
 Based on this context information the proper set of MongoDB collection is chosen in the persistence layer.
 In addition the tenant information can change dynamically.
 Tenants may be created on demand.
 This can be realized in different ways.
 Our first approach was to go with alt.
 1 but we realized that we ran into performance issues, that's